um-catlab/cubical-categorical-logic/Gluing/Conservativity.lagda.md

 title: finite products are a conservative extension over the free category, via gluing of displayed categories
 abstract: >
-    To demonstate some facilities of this library, we use a logical relations construction to show that the inclusion functor of the free Q-category (free category over a quiver Q) in the free Q-category with finite products (free category with finite products over a quiver Q) is fully faithful.
+    To demonstate some facilities of this library, we use a logical relations construction to show that the inclusion functor from the free category over a quiver Q, to the free category with finite products over Q, is fully faithful.
-    Viewing free categories as syntactic term languages, this states that adding finite product types is a conservative extension of type inhabitation of the base Q-theory.
+    Viewing free categories as proof-relevant syntactic theories of type inhabitation, this states that the addition of finite product types is a conservative extension of the product-less Q-theory.
+    We normalize (potentially) product-ful Q-terms by lifting them into a normal-forms category displayed over the product-ful Q-theory, where the normal-forms category is a gluing of the syntax with displayed presheaves.
 ---

 ---

+a.

 We start by importing everything we need from
 [the upstream cubical agda standard library](https://github.com/agda/cubical) and [this library](https://github.com/maxsnew/cubical-categorical-logic).

-(`--lossy-unification` keeps the type checking time sufficiently interactive.)
+(`--lossy-unification` just keeps the type checking time sufficiently interactive.)
 ```agda
 {-# OPTIONS --safe #-}
 {-# OPTIONS --lossy-unification #-}